Y5 Residential 2021

 Children will travel by school minibus or train.

 What do children need to bring?

-A meeting giving full details of the 2019 year 5 residential will be held on Wednesday 20th March at 6pm.
+A meeting giving full details of the 2019 year 5 residential will be held nearer the time.

 School will prepare the appropriate paperwork for the local authority to approve the trip.
 Documents will include: risk assessments, itinerary, kit list, staffing, emergency contact details etc…

-A pack of paperwork including parental consent forms and kit order forms will be sent home to parents in the next few weeks.
+A pack of paperwork including parental consent forms and kit order forms will then be sent home to parents.

 Links to the risk assessments for the Year 5 residential can be found below.